 Indeed, once the parallel finally sank in, I found myself considering Mr Kipling’s imprisoned Princess and her half-blood Prince (identified as such in the text!), and the small child listener’s triumphant affirmation of the Prince’s declaration: “A pot is a pot, and I am the son of a potter!”
 And I could not help but wonder what kind of a paraphrase we might have here.

 It is with some slight reluctance that I concluded that this is probably not one of Ms Rowling’s little in-jokes.
 I would have liked to have given her the benefit of the doubt.
-Indeed, she did such a thoroughgoing job of upending several prior volume’s worth of assumptions in HBP that I was prepared to suspect that she might have been attempting something every bit as clever as her fans were industriously trying to credit.
+Indeed, she did such a thoroughgoing job of upending several prior volume’s worth of assumptions in HBP that I was prepared to suspect that she might have been attempting something every bit as clever as her fans had been industriously trying to credit.
 Alas, no such luck.
 She was merely trying to shock and surprise.
 Never mind whether or not what she pulled out of her hat — or the hat itself — actually fit anything.

 And while all of our early faulty assumptions had been somewhat swept to the sidelines, even if not completely swept away in the wake of the revelations of HBP, they seemed to have been largely replaced by another one, which, even then, I suspected was at least equally faulty.